hannxiao/autotrade/README.md

 # autotrade
-A web application(django) containing stock market analysis and strategy development [Take a look at it](https://stock-market-analysis-hx.herokuapp.com/main/methods/)
+A web application(django) containing stock market analysis and strategy development.

+[Take a look at it](https://stock-market-analysis-hx.herokuapp.com/main/methods/)